techLiberty/galaxy-11ty-libdoc/content/configuration/hljs.md

 }
 ```

-An example of other settings:
+An example of overridden settings into `settings.json`:

 ```json
 {